 As we work to keep our covenants and do good, we often find we’ve taken on more than we can handle.
-Heavenly Father doesn’t want us to be stressed or to become overwhelmed, even if it is the name of doing good.
+Heavenly Father doesn’t want us to be stressed or to become overwhelmed, even if it is in the name of doing good.
 Instead of trying to tackle all of your weaknesses at once, focus on making small improvements and building lasting habits.

 Take scripture study for example.
-Scripture study is a vital part to communicating with God, which brings us strength to follow him.
+Scripture study is a vital part of communicating with God, which brings us strength to follow him.
 If you struggle with reading daily, trying to read for an hour every night and take copious notes might not be the best idea.
 Instead, you could try reading for five minutes or deeply pondering five verses.

 Figure out manageable steps that you can honestly achieve.
 As you build confidence and strength, change your goals accordingly.